ScottyLabs/course-api/README.md

 The new version of the Scheduling API, now with prerequisites, course descriptions, and more!

+This project is structured as a number of scraper scripts which parse information from various sources including the Course Catalog, the Schedule of Classes, and the site for FCEs.

 ## Setup

 Install the project requirements (including [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/bs4/doc)) by running: